tivoguy/TiVoToGo.bundle/README.md

 have a high speed connection between itself and the TiVo.

 Requires:
-- Linux Plex Server
+- Linux or OSX Plex Server (No Windows or direct NAS support yet)
 - curl

 To Do:
 - Windows Server Support
-- OSX Server Support
-- Probably build a statically linked tivodecode
+- Probably build a statically linked tivodecode for linux
+- Use the urllib instead of curl
+- Stop using /tmp/cookies.txt
+- Use dynamic sockets and a fixed URL for the live stream video

 Installation Instructions
 -------------------------